justfoxing/jfx_bridge_ida/README.md

 Security warning
 =====================
 Be aware that when running, an IDABridge server effectively provides code execution as a service.
-If an attacker is able to talk to the port IDABridge is running on, they can trivially gain execution with the privileges IDA is run with.
+If an attacker is able to talk to the port the bridge server is running on, they can trivially gain execution with the privileges IDA is run with.

-Also be aware that the protocol used for sending and receiving IDABridge messages is unencrypted and unverified - a person-in-the-middle attack would allow complete control of the commands and responses, again providing trivial code execution on the server (and with a little more work, on the client).
+Also be aware that the protocol used for sending and receiving bridge messages is unencrypted and unverified - a person-in-the-middle attack would allow complete control of the commands and responses, again providing trivial code execution on the server (and with a little more work, on the client).

-By default, the IDABridge server only listens on localhost to slightly reduce the attack surface.
+By default, the server only listens on localhost to slightly reduce the attack surface.
 Only listen on external network addresses if you're confident you're on a network where it is safe to do so.
-Additionally, it is still possible for attackers to send messages to localhost (e.g., via malicious javascript in the browser, or by exploiting a different process and attacking IDABridge to elevate privileges).
-You can mitigate this risk by running IDABridge from a IDA server with reduced permissions (a non-admin user, or inside a container), by only running it when needed, or by running on non-network connected systems.
+Additionally, it is still possible for attackers to send messages to localhost (e.g., via malicious javascript in the browser, or by exploiting a different process and attacking the bridge to elevate privileges).
+You can mitigate this risk by running the bridge server from a IDA process with reduced permissions (a non-admin user, or inside a container), by only running it when needed, or by running on non-network connected systems.

 Remote eval
 =====================